yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jul-2021/index.md

 # UI changes

-A silent change that has the potential to improve performance considerably to users of old or low end CPUs has been made by toastUnlimited.
+A silent change that has the potential to improve performance considerably for users of old or low-end CPUs has been made by toastUnlimited.
-In the past, we recommended our users to manually select the `Unsafe` CPU accuracy option if their CPU lacked the FMA instruction set, this is not only confusing for the users, as it required them knowing if their specific CPU model was compatible with FMA, but also relied on communication channels and guides properly explaining this to as many people as possible, of course resulting in several users not even knowing why they ran games at such poor performance.
+In the past, we recommended our users to manually select the `Unsafe` CPU accuracy option if their CPU lacked the FMA instruction set.
+This is not only confusing for users, as it required them to know if their specific CPU model was compatible with FMA, but also relied on communication channels and guides properly explaining this to as many people as possible.
+This, of course, resulted in several users not even knowing why they ran games at such poor performance.

 Additionally, it was later discovered that using the whole Unsafe preset can cause precision issues affecting things like the shape of the character hitboxes in
 `Super Smash Bros.
 Ultimate`.
 A better solution was needed.

-toastUnlimited now offers us [the all new `Auto` CPU accuracy setting!](https://github.com/yuzu-emu/yuzu/pull/6573) Enabled by default for all users, this setting determines the need to use the `Unfuse FMA` value automatically, by reading if the FMA instruction set is supported by the CPU in use.
+In response, toastUnlimited implemented [the all new `Auto` CPU accuracy setting!](https://github.com/yuzu-emu/yuzu/pull/6573)
+Enabled by default for all users, this setting determines the need to use the `Unfuse FMA` value automatically by reading if the FMA instruction set is supported by the CPU in use.
 It also sets other values, for example `Faster ASIMD instructions`, to boost the performance of 32-bit games.